 W21 Women and Changing Work Roles.
 An investigation of how and why the work life choices of women are changing.
-This course examines the implications of these changes for future employer policies as well as personal career choices and family lifestyles.
-Course resources include readings on women and work, speakers, field trips, and student contributions on women and work research topics.
+The course will examine the implications of these changes for future employer policies as well as personal career choices and family lifestyles.
+Course resources will include readings on women and work, speakers, field trips, and student contributions on women and work research topics.
 Course requirements include a student panel discussion and two short written reports.
 Mrs. S. Roels.